 With your remarketing lists set up like this, all that’s left is to create remarketing ads that encourage users to take the next action.
 But you should have a good idea of what ad message and conversion goal will make this happen because you did such a good job of mapping out your target audience’s micro-moments earlier.

-For example, with AdWords Customer Match you could target every previous customer, people who bought a specific product last Christmas or users who downloaded one of your eBooks.
-Next, you create ads tailored to each these audiences and then Google matches your email list with other Google account holders that show similar online behaviours.
+For example, with Google Ads Customer Match you could target every previous customer, people who bought a specific product last Christmas or users who downloaded one of your eBooks.
+Next, you create ads tailored to each of these audiences and then Google matches your email list with other Google account holders that show similar online behaviours.
 So Google is essentially finding new potential customers for you, based on actions your existing customers have already taken.

 Facebook also allows you to target beyond your existing customers and email lists with Custom Audiences.
 So build those email lists of yours, because they’re not only good for email marketing; they can increase your PPC conversion rates and generate new leads you would never encounter otherwise.